 Scope Applicability The six Kyoto Protocol greenhouse gases.
 The project reduces GHG emissions associated with the combustion of cooking fuels and/or lighting.
-Gases included are $CO_2$ , $CH_4$ , $N_2O$ .
-Ozone-depleting substances The project does not involve ODS Project activities supported by a methodology approved under the VCS Program through the methodology approval process.
-Project activities supported by a methodology approved under a VCS approved GHG program, unless explicitly excluded under the terms of Verra approval. based lighting with LED/CFL lighting systems
+Gases included are CO 2 , CH 4 , N 2 O. Ozone-depleting substances The project does not involve ODS Project activities supported by a methodology approved under the VCS Program through the methodology approval process.
+The ICS component of the project uses the methodology "VMR006 Methodology for Installation of High Efficiency Firewood Cookstoves v1.1." that was approved through VCS methodology approval process Project activities supported by a methodology approved under a VCS approved GHG program, unless explicitly excluded under the terms of Verra approval.
+The SLS component of the project uses the methodology "AMS-III.AR.: Substituting fossil fuel based lighting with LED/CFL lighting systems - Version 5.0" that are approved under the CDM, an approved GHG program under VCS